doanhxd/Razer-Blade-15-Advanced-2018-Hackintosh/README.md

-# Razer Blade 15 Advanced 2018 - Hackintosh
+# Razer Blade 15 Advanced 2018 - Hackintosh (macOS)

 **Note: I WILL NOT RESPONSIBLE IF YOU MESS UP YOUR COMPUTER USING THIS GUIDE!**